arimuktis/AnbuApp/README.md

 # AnbuApp
-Mandatory Task Option 1 for Recruitment on Indocyber Global Teknologi.
+Mandatory Task Option 1 for Recruitment on Salt.

-Build for Android with Kotlin using Design Pattern MVVM (Model View ViewModel) App for showing Movies using API from https://api.themoviedb.org
+Build for Android with Kotlin using Design Pattern MVVM (Model View ViewModel) App for showing Movies using API from https://newsapi.org/

 Dependency: using Android Jetpack
   - Retrofit + GSON